-Leaseweb offers reliable hosting products and services, including several products powered by VMware.
+Leaseweb offers reliable cloud products and services, including several products powered by VMware.
 But when there are so many different types of VMware Cloud products, how do you choose?
 Worry not – read on as we walk you through our different VMware product offerings and use cases.

 Dedicated Servers with VMWare ESXi (OS)

 One of the products Leaseweb offers is a dedicated server with the option to (OS-)install VMware ESXi hypervisor software.
 This VMware installation comes without a paid VMware license and therefore only includes the features of the free VMware software license.
 For more features, additional VMware software licensing may be required.
 Note that the additional licensing and management of VMware ESXi on a dedicated server is a self-service.
 On top of VMware ESXi, you can create your own virtual machines.

 Next to dedicated servers, Leaseweb offers ready-to-use VMWare Cloud products whereby Leaseweb builds, licenses, and operates the VMware platform.
 You as a customer need to simply log in to the relevant VMware web portal (or API) and create and manage your virtual machines.